abhishekkumawat23/movie_rating/README.md

 Add the gitignore file to avoid commiting and pushing node modules to the remote github
 1. Create file called `.gitignore` in the root folder of the project.
 2. Add `node_modules` as file content.
-3. `git add .` to add the changes to git
+3. `git add -A` to add the changes to git
 4. `git commit -m "Adding gitignore file"`
 5. `git push`